togwand/nixos/README.md

 * Not technically portable as the shebang is declared in a module

+TODO
+1. Change names to be more fun

 #### shell-manager
 An interactive shell command manager

-TODO:
-1. Find a way to repeat less the sudo -u $user parts
-2. Fix the bug with git push
+TODO
+1. Finish the help section (descriptions for menu commands)

 #### nixos-installer
 An interactive NixOS installer

+TODO
+1. Refactor as with the shell-manager